mechanomi/hunting-unicorns/introduction.rst

 Specifically:

 - *Unicorn horns* have tremendous healing properties and can be sold whole or in powdered form ready to be used in potion making.
-Unicorn horn is the primary ingredient in *Antidote to Common Poisons* potion.
+Unicorn horn is the primary ingredient in the well known *Antidote to Common Poisons* potion.
-- *Unicorn blood* is known for its life-giving properties and can be drunk raw for extremely potency, or mixed into potions as needed.
+- *Unicorn blood* is known for its life-giving properties and can be drunk raw for extreme potency, or mixed into potions as needed.
-- *Unicorn hair* is also used in some potions, but most commonly used a wand core.
+- *Unicorn hair* is also used in some potions, but most commonly used as a wand core.
 Wands with a unicorn hair core are known for their consistency and faith to the wand bearer.

 ..
 WARNING::
    It is said those who slay a unicorn are cursed for life.
 It is also said the blood of a slain unicorn, or potions prepared from the same, will curse you for life as soon as it touches your lips.
+The authors make no representations as to the accuracy of this information.

 Goblin Technology
 -----------------